NXTRS/Transactions/README.md

 ## How to run locally
 Docker Desktop must be installed on your system.

-1. Run the terminal command (for example, from the Intellij temrinal)
+1. Run the terminal command for this project (for example, from the Intellij terminal)
 > docker compose up -d
+2. Before starting the app, you need to execute the docker compose.yaml file defined in this repo https://github.com/NXTRS/Notifications because it will start the Keycloak container.
+App will start without it, but you cannot authenticate before running
+> docker compose up -d

+   in the Notifications project as well.
-2. Run the spring boot application.
+3. Run the spring boot application.
 It will start on port **8080**.
-3. The application db schema is generated automatically by spring via the *"spring.jpa.generate-ddl: true"* property
+4. The application db schema is generated automatically by spring via the *"spring.jpa.generate-ddl: true"* property, nothing needs to be done
-4. There is a Postman collection that can be imported to test the REST endpoints
+5. There is a Postman collection that can be imported to test the REST endpoints

 ## Integration tests